 Thus, the best way to invest in seed, early-stage VC is to do so with breadth, where you invest across multiple companies in a fund format.
 In addition to sourcing the deals, VC funds often bring some degree of managerial, strategic, and/or operational know-how.
 I’ve seen this in my volunteer experience where I serve on the University of Arizona Endowment Investment Committee.

 But even with all of that expertise, we still see the distribution skewed to a few winners and many, many losers.
 If the most experienced and proven investors frequently get it wrong with early ventures, then the odds are probably even worse for fundings not led by a VC firm.
+With these tenets in mind, one-off investments in seed start-ups are best viewed as speculative investments where the *expected* return is a substantive loss, perhaps even a full write-off.
+Let that sink in for a moment.

-But, maybe we are convinced - despite the data - that this startup investment will be one of the big winners.[iii]
-The next question is can we afford it and what sacrifices are we willing to bear?
+But, maybe we are convinced that this investment will be one of the big winners. iiiThe next question is can we afford it and what sacrifices are we willing to bear?
 This is where Whole Picture Planning can be so helpful.
 We first measure household Priorities, which include anything requiring capital today or in the future.
-This includes supporting a no-frills standard of living (Essential Spending).
-Then we tack on Important priorities such as kids’ wedding expenses, private schools, University education, travel, restaurants, and recreation.
+This includes supporting a no-frills standard of living (Essential Spending).Then we tack on Important priorities such as kids’ wedding expenses, private schools, University education, travel, restaurants, and recreation.
 And finally Discretionary priorities that we’d be willing and able to downsize during a period of adversity such as charitable donations, kids’ supplemental income, social clubs, second homes, and vessels.

-We then compare the total cost of these priorities with the household’s entire balance sheet of resources (what we call the Capital Stack) including investment accounts, personal assets (like primary residence), human capital (i.e. future wages and bonuses), illiquid assets (like private businesses) and pensions (like Social Security.)
+We then compare the total cost of these priorities with the household’s entire balance sheet of resources (what we call the Capital Stack) including investment accounts, personal assets(like primary residence), human capital (i.e. future wages and bonuses), illiquid assets (like private businesses) and pensions (like Social Security.)

 The takeaway?
 Essential and Important life financial priorities should not be tied to these investments.
 Would you be willing to give one of these priorities up to invest in the startup given the low odds in the chart above?
 Probably not.